Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: PINN Architecture and Training

 \subsection{Fisher Information-Weighted Extension}

 Standard heteroscedastic training weights data by $\sigma_i^{-2}$ but does not account for non-uniform redshift sampling.
 Dense low-$z$ coverage can cause the network to overfit the crowded region while underfitting sparse high-$z$ data.
 To address this, we developed a Fisher information-weighted variant that incorporates data quality and spatial density jointly, and separates the supernova and BAO inference channels into independent networks to obtain a clean $M_B(z)$ reconstruction.
+This separation enforces statistical independence between the BAO and SN inference channels, preventing implicit coupling through a shared representation and ensuring that any reconstructed signal in $M_B(z)$ reflects a genuine tension between the two probes rather than internal consistency of a joint fit.